ariakit/ariakit/packages/ariakit/src/combobox/readme.md

 # Combobox

 <p class="description">
-  Fill in the input field or filter and select a value from a collection of suggested values.
+  Fill in an input field with autocomplete and autosuggest functionalities.
+Choose from a list of suggested values with full keyboard support.
 This component follows the <a href="https://www.w3.org/WAI/ARIA/apg/patterns/combobox/">WAI-ARIA Combobox Pattern</a>.
 </p>

 <a href="./__examples__/combobox/index.tsx" data-playground>Example</a>